fn:json-to-xml

 An error is raised [ERRFOJS0004] if the value of

-and the processor does not support
+the validate option is true and the processor does not support

 schema validation or typed data.